tangduyu/tangduyu.github.io/index.md

 Duyu served on the program committees of top NLP/AI conferences including ACL, EMNLP, NeurIPS,TACL, NAACL, ICLR, etc. He was area chair for EMNLP and ACL.
 Duyu is recognized as the Most Influential Scholar Award Honorable Mention (Rank #65, 2009–2019) by AMiner, and a recipient of CIPS Best Ph.D.
 Thesis Awards (中国中文信息学会优秀博士论文） in 2016.
 Duyu has 5,000+ citations according to Google Scholar.

-### We are hiring both interns and employees!
-Please send me your resume via email (dutang@microsoft.com) if you are interested in working with us on code intelligence and machine reasoning.
+<strong> We are hiring both interns and employees!
+Please send me your resume via email (dutang@microsoft.com) if you are interested in working with us on code intelligence and machine reasoning.</strong>

 ## Recent Projects